iiridi/archive/content/Althane/Organization/Hester and Sons.md

 title: Hester & Sons®
 tags: [mercantile]
 ---
-Hester & Sons<sup>®</sup> is a family-owned firearms manufacturer based out of Vallastela.
+Hester & Sons<sup>®</sup> is a family-owned firearms manufacturer based out of [[Vallastela]].
 They specialize in a range of handguns of all sizes, to prepare the average user for any dangerous situation.
 A snippet of their selection is below:

 ### Hester & Sons<sup>®</sup> .17 Hornet